JNCressey/MPMP_BankBalance/index.md

   let N = N + 1
   // if k is taken to be 0 here, b_N is then the 10^6 let (b_k, b_k_plus_1, b_k_plus_2) = (b_k_plus_2 - b_k_plus_1, b_k, b_k_plus_1)
-      /* Calculated in the symultaneous tuple-packing/unpacking way that Python would do this. */
+      /* Calculated in the simultaneous tuple-packing/unpacking way that Python would do this. */
 }
 // b_k is now one step too far back, thus k=-1.